 The rest is on the chart but knowing how to start it without referencing the chart is a recipe for more success.
-In this case, a climb on runway heading to DME 5 then a right turn heading 020° (setting your heading bug as required).
+In this case, climb on runway heading, then left heading to holding point DAEBO. (setting your heading bug as required).